Video Editor Career Path

 Overloading Projects

-A typical misstep in Video Editor Career Path is adding multiple transitions:
+A typical misstep in Video Editor Career Path is adding too many effects:

 Ignoring Audio